18 Surprising Facts About Breastfeeding

-- 83.2% of babies start out breastfeeding according to the CDC.
+1. More than 90% of babies start out breastfeeding according to the Australian Breastfeeding Association.

-- The AAP recommends breastfeeding exclusively for the first six months of life, but only 25% of babies are breastfed exclusively by their half birthday.
+2. The National Health and Medical Research Council recommends breastfeeding exclusively for the first six months of life, but less than half (39%) of babies are still being exclusively breastfed to 3 months.

-- Contrary to the AAP, the World Health Organization (WHO) recommends continuing breastfeeding until 2 years of age.
+3. Contrary to the NHMRC, the World Health Organisation (WHO) recommends continuing breastfeeding until 2 years of age.

 Facts about Breastmilk

-- Women who breastfeed are less likely to be diagnosed with postpartum depression… maybe because of all those feel-good hormones!
+13. Parents who successfully breastfeed are less likely to be diagnosed with postpartum depression… maybe because of all those feel-good hormones!

-- Another healthy benefit for mom: Those who breastfeed are less likely to get breast cancer.
+14. Another healthy benefit: People who breastfeed are less likely to get breast cancer.

-- A newborn can only see 8 to 15 inches away from his face, meaning he can see you while he's nursing.
+15. A newborn can only see .2 to .4 metres away from his face, meaning he can see you while he's nursing.
 Talk about bonding!